 In any operating system, the use of data is essential to the proper functioning of both internal and external clients.
 Data loss is an expensive affair, mostly for businesses.
-The effects of it mean loss of ample time trying to recover or setup from scratch.
+The effects of it mean loss of ample time trying to recover or set up from scratch.
 Again, loss of time equates to colossal losses of income.
-Besides the external profit losses, the major problem trickles down to the lack of morale in the staff working in the organization.
+Besides the external profit losses, the major problem trickles down to the lack of morale in the staff working in the organisation.

-A recent survey on the impact of data loss in organizations indicates a grim picture.
+A recent survey on the impact of data loss in organisations indicates a grim picture.
 Three primary causes of data loss stand out.

 - System or hard drive failure reflects about 67 percent of the overall index

 - Human error comes in second with a 14 percent margin

 - Software failure contributes to 10 of the total data loss index in most companies.